OceanFolx

 Laura is a lover of all things ocean.
 As a diver, surfer and snorkeller, she was a natural choice to bring onboard the OceanFolx team.

-Her translation and communication skills have allowed OceanFolx to increase its’ impact and reach many more local womxn.
+Her translation and communication skills have allowed OceanFolx to increase its’ impact and reach many more local women.
 Engaging in a cultural exchange is an important part of the OceanFolx program and she is integral in supporting language exchange between volunteers and program participants, so everyone can improve their skills in bahasa Inggris or bahasa Indonesian!

-MEDIA AND RELATIONS COORDINATOR
+SOCIAL MEDIA COORDINATOR